samuelvinay91/autospectra-mcp-server/README.md

 <div align="center">
   <img src="assets/logo.svg" alt="AutoSpectra Logo" width="200">
-  <p><strong>Browser Automation and Testing with Claude Computer Use Integration</strong></p>
+  <p><strong>Universal Browser Automation and Testing for All AI Agents</strong></p>
 </div>

-AutoSpectra is an MCP (Model Context Protocol) server that provides browser automation, testing, and Claude Computer Use integration capabilities.
-It enables advanced browser control with visible or headless modes, accessibility testing, and integration with Anthropic's Claude AI capabilities.
+AutoSpectra is an MCP (Model Context Protocol) server that provides browser automation and testing capabilities for any AI agent.
+It enables advanced browser control with visible or headless modes, accessibility testing, and seamless integration with any MCP-compatible system, including but not limited to Claude, ChatGPT, Gemini, and Perplexity.

 ## Features

 - **🌐 Browser Automation**: Navigate, click, type, extract data, and take screenshots
 - **🧪 Testing Tools**: End-to-end testing, accessibility testing, and visual validation
-- **🧠 Claude Integration**: Use Claude's Computer Use capabilities in your automation
+- **🤖 AI Agent Compatibility**: Works with any AI agent supporting the MCP protocol
 - **👁️ Visible Browser Mode**: Debug with visible browsers or run headless for efficiency
 - **🔄 Self-Healing Selectors**: Robust element selection that adapts to changes
-- **🔌 MCP Protocol**: Easy integration with Claude and other MCP-compatible systems
+- **🔌 Universal MCP Protocol**: Easy integration with any MCP-compatible AI system

 ## Installation